minio/warp/README.md

 * Slowest: 1137.36 MB/s, 113.74 obj/s, 112.00 ops ended/s (1s)
 ```

 The `GET` operations will contain the time until the first byte was received.
+This can be accessed using the `-requests` parameter.

 ## put